Intragroup dark matter distribution in small groups of halos in a LCDM cosmology: Introduction

 \section{Introduction}

 The formation of structures is a general characteristic of the gravitational interaction among particles in the Universe, regardless of the cosmological model one uses to describe it.
+The details of how the growth of structures proceed in a simulation are dependent, however, on the adopted cosmological model.
 It is an observational fact that a large percentage of galaxies at lower redshifts live in aggregates from small groups to large clusters of galaxies (e.g. Holmberg 1950, Tully 1987, Nolthenius \& White 1987, Eke et al.~2004).

-The importance of understanding groups of galaxies and the evolution of galaxies within such environments was the main motivation for early catalogs such as those of Tully~(1980) and Huchra \& Geller~(1982), and of more recent observational efforts including those that aim in determining the mass distribution within groups and clusters (e.g. Eke et al.~2004, Brough et~al.~2006, Tago et al.~2010, Calvi et al.~2011, Carollo et al.~2012, Williams et~al. 2012).
+The importance of understanding groups of galaxies and the evolution of galaxies within such environments was the main motivation for early catalogs such as those of Tully~(1980) and Huchra \& Geller~(1982), and of more recent observational efforts including those that aim {\bf at} determining the mass distribution within groups and clusters (e.g. Eke et al.~2004, Brough et~al.~2006, Berlind et~al.~2006, Yang~et~al.~2007, Tago et al.~2010, Calvi et al.~2011, Carollo et al.~2012, Williams et~al. 2012, Dom\'{\i}nguez-Romero~et~al.~2012, Tempel~et~al.~2014).